m-ld/m-ld-website/src/topics/use-cases.md

 App data rarely exists in isolation on a single device, but in-house collaboration solutions are expensive and take years to get right. **m-ld** can be a solution to data sharing in collaborative apps.
-It can also be incorporated into existing architectures with entrenched database solutions, to support live data editing features.
+It can also be incorporated into architectures with existing database components, to support live data editing features.

 ### Robotics
 Robotics and AI are enabling labour-saving opportunities in industry.
-Fully centralised control of such devices is impractical as decisions must be made based on data with a high degree of liveness. **m-ld** can be used to support a 'shared-consciousness' model of derived knowledge, in which autonomous units are able to keep each other instantly appraised of changes in their environment and
+Fully centralised control of such devices can be impractical as decisions must be made based on data with a high degree of liveness. **m-ld** can be used to support a 'shared-consciousness' model of derived knowledge, in which autonomous units are able to keep each other instantly appraised of changes in their environment and